Salable/Salable-Web-Components/packages/react-web-components/README.md

 ## Introduction

-The `@salable/react-web-components` is an essential part of the Salable Component Library, tailored for React applications to incorporate payment and licensing functionalities with ease.
-Built on top of Stencil JS, this library provides React components designed for seamless integration in SaaS products and various web applications, ensuring compatibility, performance, and scalability.

-## Key Features

-- **React Components**: Our library offers React components that wrap Stencil JS web components, combining the robustness of web standards with the ease of use in the React ecosystem.
-- **Seamless Integration**: With minimal setup, you can integrate our components into your project, enhancing your application with payment and licensing capabilities.
-- **Customizable and Scalable**: Designed to meet the demands of any scale, from small projects to complex applications, ensuring that your needs for customization and scalability are met.
-- **Cross-Browser Compatibility**: Thanks to Stencil JS, enjoy consistent performance and appearance across all modern browsers.
+The Salable React Web Component library is designed to streamline the development process for SaaS products.
+It is a collection of Web Components that facilitate easy integration with payment platforms and simplify the creation of flexible pricing models.
+Our components are seamlessly compatible with various web frameworks, making it a breeze for developers to integrate payment and licensing functionality in web applications.

 ## Installation

-To add the Salable React Library to your project, execute the following command:
+To add the Salable React Web Component library to your project, execute the following command:

 ```
 npm i @salable/react-web-components